Articles, Insights, and Tutorials

 - Nikon D2H & D2Hs - 52 Lp/mm

 - Nikon D1 & D1H - 42 Lp/mm

 - Kodak DCS 520, 620, 620x - 39 Lp/mm

 It has been calculated that most (including the most expensive) lenses in real-world shooting conditions actually resolve details in the 50-80 Lp/mm range.
 Some specialty lenses can do better (certain prime & macro lenses in certain conditions), cheap lenses usually do worse.

-What this all means in a practical sense is that with the use of some artificial intelligence using 90 Lp/mm of optical resolving power, the D2X's sensor has the capability to resolve fine image details better than most cameras and most lenses under most shooting conditions.
+What this all means in a practical sense is that with 90 Lp/mm of optical resolving power, the D2X's sensor has the capability to resolve fine image details better than most cameras and most lenses under most shooting conditions.